Introduction to ScienceLogic Libraries and Execution Environments

 What is a ScienceLogic Library?

-These are a few reasons you might want to create and use a ScienceLogic library in your PowerPack:
+These are a few reasons you might want to create and use a ScienceLogic library in your PowerPack.
+For example, if you have a Python package you created that you want to share between snippets, or you have a third-party package that needs to be available during snippet execution.

-- py_package (.tar format).
-This file type includes metadata and Python packages.
+ScienceLogic Libraries use the py_package (.tar) format.
+This file type includes metadata and Python packages, and allows you to take advantage of unit tests, automatic versioning, and other common packaging practices.
 This format requires an understanding of Python packaging tools.
-While this format is more complex, it also allows you to more easily take advantage of unit tests, automatic versioning, and other common packaging practices.

 ScienceLogic Libraries can be installed on SL1 in three ways: